pnnl/BEM-for-PRM/content/get_start/os_app/run_measure_cli.md

 #### Introduction

 This guide is intended to provide instructions on how to run the _Create ASHRAE 90.1-2019 PRM Model_ measure via the [command line interface (CLI)](http://nrel.github.io/OpenStudio-user-documentation/reference/command_line_interface/).
+This allows the use of an updated version of the OpenStudio Standards package, which is not accessible through the OpenStudio App.

 {{< line_break >}}